Jon Williams

 CV & Education, relevant & leading to your artistic practice:

-1993-94 Art A-Level at Hereford Sixth Form College
+1993-94 A-Level Art at Hereford Sixth Form College

-Online workshops by Sarah Sedwick in oil painting the still life
+Autumn 2024 Online workshops by Sarah Sedwick in oil painting the still life

 Search Artists by Surname